How to Repurpose Content to Make More Money From Writing

 This is how I wrote the majority of my first book, SWAG: How to Choose and Use Promotional Products for Marketing Your Business, in 2011.
-Then, in 2014, I updated, republished and moved it to the Amazon Createspace platform.
+Then, in 2014, I updated, republished, and moved it to the Amazon Createspace platform.

 I didn't actually sit down and write the book.
 I merely repurposed what I already had created into something that can generate income and leads for my business.
-(As a side note, a published, even self-published, a book is a great "business card" and promotional product to use with customers.)
+(As a side note, a published, even self-published, book is a great "business card" and promotional product to use with customers.)

-Writing and Creating with Purpose and Repurpose
+Writing and Creating With Purpose and Repurpose

 There are two key ingredients of a blog post or other creative work that has potential to be resurrected or repurposed for future use: